-The literal translation of Saltimbocca is “Jump in the Mouth” and that certainly is a great way to describe the flavors of this easy to make Restaurant Style Dish!
+The literal translation of this classic Italian dish is “Jump in the Mouth,” and that certainly is a great way to describe the flavors of this easy-to-make Restaurant Style Dish!

-What Ingredients do I need to Make Veal Saltimbocca?
+Ingredients to Make Veal Saltimbocca?

 Let’s start by gathering the ingredients we need to make Veal Saltimbocca.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.